2019 AFC U-19 Women's Championship: Qualified teams for FIFA U-20 Women's World Cup

-The following three teams from AFC would have qualified for the 2021 FIFA U-20 Women's World Cup before the tournament was cancelled.
+Japan, North Korea, and South Korea would have qualified for the 2021 FIFA U-20 Women's World Cup before the tournament was cancelled.

-All three teams qualified for the 2022 FIFA U-20 Women's World Cup.
+All three teams originally qualified for the 2022 FIFA U-20 Women's World Cup.
 On 16 March 2022, the AFC announced that Australia would replace North Korea as the AFC’s representatives at the FIFA U-20 Women's World Cup.